kandl/gooddata-ui/docs/10_vis__dashboard_view.md

 ## Scheduled emails

-TODO help permalink

-You can allow users to create new [Scheduled emails](https://help.gooddata.com/doc/en/reporting-and-dashboards/kpi-dashboards/schedule-automatic-emailing-of-kpi-dashboards) for the dashboard.
+You can allow users to create new [Scheduled emails](https://help.gooddata.com/pages/viewpage.action?pageId=66202520) for the dashboard.
 You can display the dialog for setting up the Scheduled email by setting the `isScheduledMailDialogVisible` to true.
 There are also other props you can use to interact with the dialog:

 -   `onScheduledMailDialogSubmit` – called when the user confirms the Scheduled email creation.
 The callback will receive the Scheduled email definition the user submitted as a parameter.
 -   `onScheduledMailDialogCancel` – called when the user cancels or closes the Scheduled email dialog